 The Lauren Dunne Astley Memorial Fund Mini-Grant Program

 The annual mini-grant program of the Lauren Dunne Astley Memorial Fund offers small grants of up to $2,000 for innovative, creative projects related to the LDAMF mission.
-Since its outset in 2012, the mini-grant program has awarded nearly $200,000 in small grants to over 125 individuals and organizations working to make a difference in the areas of healthy teen relationships, the arts, and community service.
-We are proud to have supported such a variety of initiatives that have changed and enriched lives, promoted balance and safety in relationships, and carried Lauren’s joyful, creative and independent spirit out into the world.
+Since its outset in 2012, the mini-grant program has awarded more than $250,000 in small grants to over 150 individuals and organizations working to make a difference in the areas of healthy teen relationships, the arts, and community service.
+We are proud to have supported such a variety of initiatives that have changed and enriched lives, promoted balance and safety in relationships, and carried Lauren’s joyful, creative spirit out into the world.

 Do you (or does your organization) have an idea for a way to promote healthy and safe teen relationships, to celebrate and further the creative or performing arts, or to encourage community service?
 If so, please consider applying.
-The simple online application is online here.
+The simple online application opens in early December each year with an announcement and an application link on the main page of the LDAMF website.
 The application asks for a short description of the proposed project and its goals, planned action steps and a timeline, and a brief anticipated budget.
-Applications are accepted up until January 31, and funding decisions are announced by March 1.
+Applications are accepted up until January 31, and funding decisions are announced by February 15.

 Help the Movement Move!
 Learn about three toolsets for school systems and universities